microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/identitygovernance-taskprocessingresult-resume.md

 Namespace: microsoft.graph.identityGovernance

 Resume a task processing result that's `inProgress`.
 In the default case an Azure Logic Apps system-assigned managed identity calls this API.
-For more information read about [Lifecycle Workflows extensibility approach](/azure/active-directory/governance/lifecycle-workflow-extensibility).
+For more information, see: [Lifecycle Workflows extensibility approach](/azure/active-directory/governance/lifecycle-workflow-extensibility).

 ## Permissions